Discover our wide range of adult part-time courses available to you from September 2021.

 Additional COVID-19 Grants

-Between 1 August 2020 until 31 March 2021, all business who hire new apprentices are entitled to an additional Government COVID-19 Grant:
+Between 1 April 2021 until 30 September 2021, all business who hire new apprentices of any age are entitled to an additional £3000 Government COVID-19 Grant per apprentice.

-The COVID-19 grant is in addition to the incentive payment for apprentices aged 16 - 18 years of age or those under 25 with an Education, Health and Care Plan, with £4000 the maximum amount an employer can receive until 31 January 2021.
+The COVID-19 grant is in addition to the incentive payment for apprentices aged 16 - 18 years of age or those under 25 with an Education, Health and Care Plan, with £4000 the maximum amount an employer could receive until 30 September 2021.

 All apprenticeship employers in England can now access the full benefits of the Education and Skills Funding Agency's (ESFA), Digital Apprenticeship Service (DAS) account.
 The service provides employers with control over how to pay for apprenticeship training, manage current apprentices on their programmes, and recruit new apprentices.